Mnike123/se-assignment-1-setting-up-your-developer-environment-Mnike123/README.md

 - Clarity of reflection on challenges and solutions encountered.
 - Adherence to submission guidelines and deadlines.

-Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.
+Note: Feel free to reach out for clarification or assistance with any aspect of the assignmen